February 6

 Why We Recommend Buying Nonstick Skillets Only

-Our first recommendation for buying nonstick cookware is to buy skillets only, and avoid buying entire sets.
+Our first recommendation for buying nonstick cookware is to buy skillets only.
+Do not buy entire sets.

-We recommend this because nonstick cookware (both types) is notoriously short-lived; the average lifespan is 1-5 years.
-Many people replace their pans every year or every other year; this is just part of the cost of doing business with nonstick cookware.
+Nonstick cookware (both types) is notoriously short-lived.
+Many people replace their pans every year or every other year.

-So, if you buy entire sets, you may have to replace several pieces of your cookware every year or every other year.
-This adds up, and you end up going through a lot of cookware.
+If you buy entire sets, you may have to replace several pieces of your cookware every year or every other year.
 Even if you don't mind replacing your cookware this often, think of the landfill issue: it's a lot of waste, particularly when there are other types of cookware that lasts for decades (e.g., cast iron, carbon steel, and clad stainless steel).

-Furthermore, skillets get the hardest use in your kitchen and usually require the most effort in cleanup: dry heat, lots of cooking oil, and searing/browning all take a toll on your skillet.
-So a skillet is the piece that benefits the most from a nonstick coating--as far as cleaning goes.
+Furthermore, skillets get the hardest use in your kitchen and usually require the most effort in cleanup: dry heat, lots of cooking oil, and searing all take a toll.
+So a skillet is the piece that benefits the most from a nonstick coating.

 We also recommend that your nonstick skillet should not be your primary skillet; you should use a nonstick skillet for just sticky or delicate foods (such as eggs and fish).
 A nonstick skillet isn't a good option for many tasks that require high heat for best results (such as searing), and it isn't necessary for foods that aren't sticky or delicate (such as vegetables, burgers, chicken breasts, and more).